efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     finally:
         mgr.disconnect()

-The example above works because the path on the manager and on the data structure are the same.
+The example above works because the path on the manager and on the data structure are iddentical.
 I mean `data.motor1.stat.pos_error`  <-> `mgr.motor1.stat.pos_error`

 However one can specify other path in the data structure thanks to attribute of the Pydantic `Field`, we can